sarahmthomas/CS193_Fall18_Lab3/README.md

   For those of you in CS180, we expect that you have some very basic familiarity with the IntelliJ platform.

-  In the event that you haven't encountered this platform yet, or just need a refresher, run through this link: TODO

 ## Part 2: Debugging Methods
 ![](./images/print_statements_meme.png)